raleel/cfi-srd/0008_Combat.md

 Whenever opponents engage in a Differential Roll of their respective fighting skills, any resulting difference in success levels indicates an opportunity for Special Effects to occur.
 This reflects one combatant maneuvering his opponent into a disadvantageous situation which can be exploited using a cunning trick or tactic.

-The number of Special Effects received depends on the difference between the Levels of Success, as illustrated on the Differential Levels of Success table (see page XX).
+The number of Special Effects received depends on the difference between the Levels of Success, as illustrated on the [Differential Roll Results table](0005_Skills.md?id=differential-roll-results-table).

 If any Special Effects are won during an exchange, they must be selected before Damage and Hit Location, if any, are rolled.
 In cases where the recipient is badly wounded in addition to receiving a Special Effect, Endurance rolls are resolved after the application of the effect.